 THE PAST AND PRESENT are CONNECTED BY FORCED DISPLACEMENT

 Many people from Mexico and Central America were forced to flee between the 1970s - 1990s due to civil wars, dictatorships and genocide in the region.
-Indigenous peoples in Guatemala were some of the most affected as we were specifically targeted under the scorched earth policy of the government.
-Today, continued unresolved conflicts related to land rights, indigenous rights, and U.S. policies have allowed for continued violence and instability in the region as well as new policies and a continued wave of people forced from their lands.
+Indigenous peoples in Guatemala were some of the most affected as we were specifically targeted under the state sponsored genocide and scorched earth policy.
+Today, unresolved conflicts over land and natural resources, violations of indigenous rights, and United States policies that perpetuate violence are the norm, forcing people from their lands.

 In the United States, a framework of extreme rhetoric, racism, discrimination, and fear against "immigrants" has made it even more important to advocate with our communities.
 We as indigenous peoples are invisible because we are classified as Hispanics or Latinos and not recognized as being part of an indigenous Nation.
-The result is that our communities are often forgotten, lost and isolated within a complex and frightening immigration system.
+In turn, our communities are often forgotten, lost and isolated within a complex and frightening immigration system.
 The experience of exclusion is further exacerbated by language barriers, cultural differences, worldview, and trauma from historical factors that have caused forced migration.